jupyter/jupyter/docs/source/install.rst

 -------------
 While Jupyter runs code in many different programming languages, Python is a prerequisite (required Python 3.3 or greater, or Python 2.7) for installing Jupyter notebook.
-We recommend using Anaconda when installing Jupyter since Anaconda supports all major operating systems and is user friendly.
+We recommend using Anaconda to install Python and Jupyter.
+Anaconda supports all major operating systems and is user friendly.

 .. _new-to-python-and-jupyter: